DanielSiepmann/typo3-extension-workshop/Documentation/source/UpdatingRecords.rst

 Extbase is needed if you provide interaction to the user, e.g. updating or adding records.

-Even that can nowadays achieved using the system extension "Form".
+Even that can nowadays be achieved using the system extension "Form".
 Still we will cover how to update a record next.

-We need a form where we can adjust the values of the record, e.g. change the companies name.
+We need a form where we can adjust the values of the record, e.g. change the company name.

 Therefore we will add a new ``editAction()``.
 This will receive a single ``Address`` for editing and provides the form.
-We also will add an ``updateAction()`` which receives a single ``Address``.
+We also add an ``updateAction()`` which receives a single ``Address``.
 This action is the target of the submit form and will update the database record.

 To start editing an address, we will add an link from :file:`index.html` to ``editAction()``.